-Here is a list of some of the many reorganizations we have helped clubs make entries for this year.
-As you can see, there were a lot of them and many clubs were impacted.
+Here is a list of some of the reorganizations we have helped clubs make entries for this year.
+As you can see, there are a lot of them and many clubs are impacted.
 You can get to this list at a link named "Reorganization Cost Basis Adjustments" on our Help page.
-Note that these are only the ones we've addressed for clubs with questions.
-There may easily be others.
+Note that these are only some of those that we've addressed for clubs with questions.
+There are many others.